TobKed/blog/content/posts/enum_and_dataclass.md

 Some additional methods are created as well: `__annotations__`, `__dataclass_fields__`, `__dataclass_params__`.

-Default values are treated as class variable.
+Default values are treated as class variables.

 ```python
 # __doc__